OdinsHat/odinshat.github.io/source/_posts/Using-tmux-and-tmuxinator-to-organise-projects.md

 But if you were in a tmux session then its all saved as ts all executed from the tmux process. tmux becomes more profound as you use it.
 When you combine it with [Tmuxinator](https://github.com/tmuxinator/tmuxinator) you suddenly realise you are capable of taking over the universe (or something similar)

 ## Tmuxinator
-This RubyGem really doesn't do itself justice when you check out the readme.

-Tmuxinator gives you all the power of Tmux but with configurable states.
+[Tmuxinator](https://github.com/tmuxinator/tmuxinator) gives you all the power of Tmux but with configurable states.
 So you're no longer restricted to just saving your last state said but you can set up your own states.
 Your terminal, and to an extent your system, can be setup for a particular project.

 <img src="{% asset_path "unlimited-power.gif" %}" alt="tmux and tmuxinator gives unlimited power" />